The Vorys eControl Difference

 We then implement enforcement systems that effectively incorporate the right technology, robust subpoena and investigative tools, and efficient legal enforcement.
-We use technology and analytics to prioritize enforcement targets to maximize business ROI.
+We use SaaS technology and analytics to prioritize enforcement targets to maximize business ROI.
 We then use investigative resources, databases, and subpoenas to obtain anonymous unauthorized sellers’ identities.
 Next, we execute a graduated enforcement approach to using a variety of enforcement tactics that align with our clients’ goals and budget.

 Let us help you get back in control.

 The steps described are those that we have successfully implemented for hundreds of brands, including many of the world's largest companies.

 Many manufacturers today need to operate a successful MAP or UPP program to preserve brand equity and customer relationships.
 With the growth of eCommerce and online marketplaces, authorized and unauthorized resellers are often advertising at discount prices that cause other retailers to complain and refuse to invest in the brand.
 This can also cause marketplaces and others to demand lower prices from the manufacturer and reduce the overall brand value.

 To support MAP or UPP compliance, companies need to prepare and implement appropriate policies that account for business realities and can be effectively enforced in a lawful manner.